 - Enrol here.

-- Course restrictions on SU term and S1 term summer courses will lift at 11:59 PM on 13 May, 2021, and you may be able to enrol then.
-Course restrictions on S2 term summer courses will lift at 11:59 PM on 29 June, 2021, and you may be able to enrol then.
+- Course restrictions on F term and Y term courses will lift at 11:59 PM on 10 September, 2021, and you may be able to enrol then.
+Course restrictions on W term and WL term courses will lift at 11:59 PM on 14 January, 2022, and you may be able to enrol then.

 - If you still can't enrol into a course after restrictions have been lifted or you are impatient to enrol, then you should contact the instructor by email and ask for permission to enrol.